GLOBAL MARKETS-Stocks, dollar slip over Greece default jitters

 * Dollar pauses after big gains on rate hike prospects

-* Oil falls after surprise U.S. gasoline stocks build (Adds oil settlement prices)
+* Oil falls after surprise U.S. gasoline stocks build (Adds close of European bond, stock markets)

 By Herbert Lash

-NEW YORK, June 24 (Reuters) - Global equity markets and the dollar slipped on Wednesday as skittish investors sought the safety of less-risky assets like bonds as the possibility of a Greek debt default loomed a little bit larger.
+NEW YORK, June 24 (Reuters) - Global equity markets and the dollar slipped on Wednesday as skittish investors sought the safety of less risky assets as the possibility of a Greek debt default loomed a little bit larger.

 The dollar slid after hitting its highest in more than a week on Tuesday, while yields on U.S. 10-year Treasuries dipped as investors weighed the prospect of higher U.S. interest rates.

-But the outlook for the dollar remained upbeat despite Wednesday’s drop after another round of mostly positive economic data this week.
-The data supported the view that U.S. rates were likely to rise sooner than later, most likely in September.
+But the outlook for the dollar remained upbeat despite its decline on Wednesday after another round of generally positive economic data this week.
+The data supported the view that U.S. rates were likely to rise sooner than later, mostly likely in September.

 The Commerce Department said gross domestic product fell at a 0.2 percent annual clip in the first quarter, instead of the 0.7 percent pace of contraction it reported last month.